POETSII/DE10Pro-getting-started/README.md

 the licence setup.
 (If you are prompted about installing devices, or asked what to do about licences, something went wrong in your installation or licence config respectively).

+It is now safe to remove your quartus-install tree to save about 23GiB.

 ARM (HPS) template project for the DE10-Pro SX